celo-org/docs/docs/developer-resources/use-contractkit.md

 ### Adjust FeeCurrency

-use-contractkit provides a `feeCurrency` variable and an `updateFeeCurrency` function you can use to display the currently selected feeCurrency (cUSD, CELO, cEUR).
+use-contractkit provides a `feeCurrency` variable and an `updateFeeCurrency` function you can use to display the currently selected feeCurrency (Mento stablecoins including cUSD, CELO, cEUR).
 The feeCurrency can also be passed to the provider component.
 Valid values are `CeloContract.GoldToken`, `CeloContract.StableToken`, `CeloContract.StableTokenEUR`.
 CeloContract can be imported like so:

 `import { CeloTokenContract } from '@celo/contractkit'`